gummesson/yayquery/README.md

 # yayQuery

-A repo consisting of various learning experiments with [jQuery](http://jquery.com/ "jQuery").
+A repo consisting of various learning experiments with [jQuery](http://jquery.com/ "jQuery") and Javascript.

 ## Preface